TheCubeDAO/Documentation/cubits.md

 Since the launch of the DAO, all proceeds from CubeDAO NFT's sold by the project (ie. $PASS) will be captured by the DAO controlled wallet.

-There has been one sale during the time period since launch and all of the proceeds have entered or will enter the vault.
+There has been one sale during the time period since launch and all of the proceeds have entered or will enter the DAO controlled wallet.
 1. Founders $PASS OpenSea Drop
 2. Future Revenue of NFT collections